 Prof Laurence Boisson de Chazournes

-Education and Knowledge Function, Full Professor
+Research and Education Function, Full Professor

 Full Professor at the Faculty of Law of the University of Geneva since 1999, Laurence Boisson de Chazournes has been and is Visiting Professor at the University Aix-Marseille III, at the Universities Paris I and Paris II as well as at the Graduate Institute of International and Development Studies.
 She is an Associate Member of the Institute of International Law (IDI).
 She is a member of the Board of Directors of the Master in International Dispute Settlement (MIDS), jointly organized by the Faculty of Law and the Graduate Institute of International and Development Studies.
 She teaches courses in international law, law of international organizations, dispute settlement (ICJ, law of the sea, arbitration), international environmental law and international economic law.
 Access full biography on the dedicated University of Geneva webpage.

 Prof Christian Bréthaut

 Research and Education Function, Scientific Director